openhackathons-org/nways_accelerated_programming/README.md

  _advanced
 │   ├──
 ├── _basic
-│   ├── cuda_basic
+│   ├── cuda
 │   ├── iso
+│   ├── openacc
-│   ├── openacc_basic
+│   ├── openmp
-│   └── openmp
+│   └── python
 ├── LICENSE
 ├── README.md
 ├── _scripts
 └── start_notebook
 ```

-- The __advanced_ directory contains all of the advanced training materials for CUDA, OpenACC, and multiGPU.
+- The __advanced_ directory contains all of the advanced training materials for OpenACC, and multiGPU.
 - The __basic_ directory contains all of the introductory training materials for CUDA, Standard Languages, OpenMP Offloading, and OpenACC.
 - The __scripts_ directory contains container definition files for each bootcamp type.

-Please note there is a container definition file for each content in `_advanced` and `_basic` directories that can be found inside the `_scripts` folder and those can be used on their own without mixing with other contents.
+Please note there is a container definition file for each content in `_advanced` and `_basic` directories that can be found inside each folder.

 ### Building the container using the definition files inside the `_script` folder